kennywall/import-test/_posts/2010-10-06-riding-the-waves-of-change.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/waves.jpg
 ---
-{% include JB/setup %}<p>Change happens.
+{% include JB/setup %}Change happens.
 With technology, change seems to be accelerating, or at least the waves of change seem to come more frequently.
 I feel I've developed a certain rhythm for riding these waves.
 Part of this rhythm is a regular evaluation of where I stand, a sort of agile career methodology.
 I'm in one of those evaluation periods right now.

 What wave is next?